How Can You Increase Your Running Speed?

 Tips to run faster

-Here are some form and fitness based tips to help you run faster.
+Here are some running tips as per form and fitness that will help you run faster.

 Based on form